Andrew P. Burnes

 In 2004, HallKeen, LLC, under Mr. Burnes' direction, broke ground on several development projects, including Winooski Falls in Vermont, an award winning $250,000,000 mixed-use, mixed-income re-development of a 20 acre urban site bordering Burlington and the Union Street Lofts project in New Bedford, Massachusetts, a pioneering mixed-use, commercial and residential project combining the New Markets and Historic tax credit programs.

 Mr. Burnes became President and CEO of HallKeen in 2005, providing leadership and direction for all aspects of HallKeen’s operations and growth.
-HallKeen's current portfolio includes more than 9,300 units under management mainly of multi-family residential housing in over 100 partnerships and over 400 units of assisted living residences.
-HallKeen has a strong presence throughout New England, New York, Virginia, Maryland, North Carolina, and Florida.
+HallKeen's current portfolio includes more than 8,700 units across 98 properties under management.
+HallKeen has a strong presence throughout New England, New York, Virginia, Maryland, North Carolina, and Florida, and now D.C.

 Mr. Burnes received a B.A. from Harvard College and an M.B.A. from the Yale School of Organization and Management.
-Mr. Burnes is the Chairman and on the Board of Directors for the Architectural Heritage Foundation in Boston, Massachusetts and is President of the Waterfront Historic Area League (WHALE) in New Bedford, Massachusetts.
-Mr. Burnes is also President of the Livestock Institute of Southern New England, based in Westport, Massachusetts.
+Mr. Burnes is a Board Member for both the Architectural Heritage Foundation in Boston, Massachusetts and the Waterfront Historic Area League (WHALE) in New Bedford, Massachusetts.
+Mr. Burnes is also Chairman of the Livestock Institute of Southern New England, based in Westport, Massachusetts.

 Mr. Burnes is considered a top leader and expert in affordable housing and historic preservation.
 In 2014, Mr. Burnes received the Tsongas Award in Development from Preservation Massachusetts.